 The Mahidol Oxford Tropical Medicine Research Unit (MORU) develops effective and practical means of diagnosing and treating malaria and other neglected diseases such as melioidosis, typhus, TB and leptospirosis.
 MORU was established in 1979 as a research collaboration between Mahidol University (Thailand), Oxford University (UK) and the Wellcome Trust UK.
 It is a network of a diversity of subunits including the Lao-Oxford-Mahosot Hospital-Wellcome Trust Research Unit, Lao PDR (LOMWRU).
 This is a small clinical tropical medicine research group based at Mahosot Hospital, Vientiane.
 LOMWRU builds diagnostic, clinical and research capacity to help improve global, regional and Lao public health.
 LOMWRU’s main areas of research interest are in the diagnosis, epidemiology and treatment of malaria, rickettsial infections, leptospirosis, melioidosis, community-acquired septicaemia, central nervous system infections, the causes of acute fevers and public health aspects of medicine quality problems.

 The main study site is Vientiane provincial hospital, a 100-bed hospital approximately 70 km from Mahosot Hospital.
 The team consists three study doctors and two laboratory technicians.
-The principal investigator is Dr Mayfong Mayxay.
+The principal investigators are Dr Mayfong Mayxay and Prof Paul Newton.

 The Malawi site is in Chikwawa district in the southern region of Malawi.
 Chikwawa district is 5,000 km2 with a population of 350,000 and is served by Chikwawa District Hospital.